ned14/pcpp/README.rst

 Known bugs (ordered from worst to least worst):
 -----------------------------------------------
-**Expression evaluation is a bit broken**
- Currently :c:`#if` expressions are evaluated by converting them into Python expressions and calling :c:`eval()` on them.
-This works surprisingly well most of the time, but because Python is not C, corner cases break.
- These are the known such broken corner cases:

- - Unary operator evaluation will break for evil expressions such as :c:`-!+!9` because logical NOT in Python results in a boolean, not an integer, and a unary plus or negative boolean is invalid syntax in Python
- - Similarly expressions which assume that boolean operations output either a zero or a one will fail e.g. :c:`(2 || 3) == 0`
- - Python has no concept of an unsigned integer and C expressions relying on unsigned integer semantics will fail badly e.g. :c:`-1 <= 0U` is supposed to be evaluated as false in the C preprocessor, but it will be evaluated as true under this implementation.
-To be honest if your preprocessor logic is relying on those sorts of behaviours, you should rewrite it.
- - Without a back tracking parser, the C ternary operator is hard to accurately convert into a Python ternary operation, so you need to help it by using one of these two forms:

-   - :c:`(x) ? y : z` (z gets evaluated according to Python not C precedence)
-   - :c:`(x ? y : z)` (preferred, evaluates correctly, we inject brackets
-     around the subexpessions before sending to Python)

- A proper lexing parser based on http://www.dabeaz.com/ply/ 's yacc module has been started and can be found in the https://github.com/ned14/pcpp/tree/yacc_expression_evaluator branch.
-Time to complete it, is the problem, and any pull requests helping with that are welcome.

 **https://github.com/ned14/pcpp/issues/42** `(link) <https://github.com/ned14/pcpp/issues/42>`_
  There is a token expansion ordering bug leading to incorrect expansion for function macros which token join a parameter with a global macro, and then expand the resulting macro, if and only if the parameter is also a macro.
  This causes Boost to not be usefully preprocessable by pcpp as it breaks ``BOOST_WORKAROUND``.

-**We do not pass the Boost.Wave preprocessor test suite** A lot of bugs have been fixed since this was reported; however, the chances are that ``pcpp`` still doesn't pass it.
-A TODO is to port the Wave test suite to Python and find out how bad things are.
-We suspect that any failures will be in highly estoric use cases, i.e. known illegal input.
-If you only use valid input, then we expect you generally won't have trouble.

 Customising your own preprocessor:
 ==================================